ClusterLabs/pacemaker/cts/README.md

 ### Tests for scheduler

-The source `*.xml` files are preferably kept in sync with the newest major (and only major, which is enough) schema version, unless justified otherwise (e.g. testing a feature backed only in `pacemaker-next` special version of the schema), since these tests are not meant to double as schema upgrade ones (unless some cases expressly designated so).
+The source `*.xml` files are preferably kept in sync with the newest major (and only major, which is enough) schema version, since these tests are not meant to double as schema upgrade ones (except some cases expressly designated as such).

 Currently and unless something goes wrong, the procedure of upgrading these tests en masse is as easy as: